Case Study #2

 Context

-My role was to produce the copywriting across the full launch content suite, working closely with the Sydney-based business development team, the global marketing function, and legal and compliance reviewers in Toronto and New York.
+My role was to produce copywriting across the full launch content suite, working closely with the Sydney-based business development team, the global marketing function, and legal and compliance reviewers in Toronto and New York.

 Introducing a credit rating agency to a new market isn't like launching a product.
 Every word carries regulatory weight, and the audience has no patience for vagueness.